pbrosseau/spectroPS/README.md

 through the box.
 The AOPDF software accepts a 1D amplitude mask, generates an acoustic wave corresponding to this amplitude mask, and shapes the pulse amplitude through interaction between a generated acoustic wave and the input optical beam.

-Generally, one desires the pulse spectrum to have a specific shape, such as a super-Gaussian.
-One would therefore 1) measure the pulse spectrum without an amplitude mask applied by the AOPDF, 2) calculate a mask by dividing the desired spectrum by the current spectrum and 3) measure the pulse spectrum with the amplitude mask to confirm that the masked spectrum resembles the desired spectrum.
+Generally, one desires the pulse spectrum to have a specific shape, such as a super-Gaussian (Fig. 1, orange line).
+One would therefore 1) measure the pulse spectrum without an amplitude mask applied by the AOPDF (Fig. 1, blue line), 2) calculate a mask by dividing the desired spectrum by the current spectrum and 3) measure the pulse spectrum with the amplitude mask to confirm that the masked spectrum resembles the desired spectrum.